Cybersecurity, B.S.

 MKTG 422E-commerce3

-Electives (12 credits) Take at least four courses
+Electives, Take at least four courses12

 SECU 151Security Systems & Design3